ljbade/wolf4sdl/README.txt

  - Wolfenstein 3D v1.4 shareware
  - Spear of Destiny full
  - Spear of Destiny demo
+ - Spear of Destiny - Mission 2: Return to Danger
+ - Spear of Destiny - Mission 3: Ultimate Challenge

 How to play:

-To play Wolfenstein 3D with Wolf4SDL, you just have to copy the original WL6 files into the same directory as the Wolf4SDL executable.
-If you want to use Wolf4SDL with the shareware version or with Spear, you can compile Wolf4SDL with other defines in "version.h".
+To play Wolfenstein 3D with Wolf4SDL, you just have to copy the original data files (e.g. *.WL6) into the same directory as the Wolf4SDL executable.

 If you play in windowed mode (--windowed parameter), press SCROLLLOCK or F12 to grab the mouse.
 Press it again to release the mouse.

+Usage:

+Wolf4SDL supports the following command line options:
+ --help                 This help page
+ --tedlevel <level>     Starts the game in the given level --baby                 Sets the difficulty to baby for tedlevel --easy                 Sets the difficulty to easy for tedlevel --normal               Sets the difficulty to normal for tedlevel --hard                 Sets the difficulty to hard for tedlevel --nowait               Skips intro screens
+ --windowed             Starts the game in a window
+                        (Use this when you have palette problems) --res <width> <height> Sets the screen resolution (must be multiple of 320x200 or 320x240) --resf <w> <h>         Sets any screen resolution >= 320x200 (which may result in graphic errors) --joystick <index>     Use the index-th joystick if available --joystickhat <index>  Enables movement with the given coolie hat --samplerate <rate>    Sets the sound sample rate (given in Hz) --audiobuffer <size>   Sets the size of the audio buffer (-> sound latency) (given in bytes)

+For Spear of Destiny the following additional options are available:
+ --mission              Mission number to play (1-3) --goodtimes            Disable copy protection quiz

-Compiling from source:
+Compiling from source code:

 The current version of the source code is available in the svn repository at: svn://tron.homeunix.org:3690/wolf3d/trunk